-A transcript of a student's record or certification of enrollment will not be issued by the Registrar's Office until a student's financial obligations to the College have been fully paid.
-No student will be certified for a degree or a certificate until all financial matters with the College have been satisfied.
+No transcript of a student's record or certification of enrollment or certification for a degree or certificate will be issued by the Registrar's Office unless a student's financial obligations to the College have been fully paid and the student is in compliance with state and federal student loan regulations.

-St. Francis College does not offer a deferred or installment plan.
-The College does extend to students the courtesy of participating in the Monthly Budget Program administered by the Tuition Plan, a company of Manufacturers Hanover.
-Brochures outlining the MBP concept, which requires subscription and monthly payment commencing on May 15th preceding the academic year of enrollment, are available from the Student Accounts Office.
+St. Francis College does not offer a deferred payment or installment plan.
+The College does extend to students the courtesy of participating in the Educational Financing Manager of the Tuition Plan of New England, Inc., a company of Chemical Banking Corporation.
+Brochures outlining the EFM concept, which requires subscription and monthly payments commencing on June 1 preceding the academic year of enrollment, are available from the Student Accounts Office.